 Enabled: Enable NTP mode operation.
 When NTP mode operation is enabled, the agent forwards NTP messages between the clients and the server when they are not on the same subnet domain.
 Disabled: Disable NTP mode operation.

-Server #
+Server

-Provide the IPv4 or IPv6 address of a NTP server.
+Provide the NTP IPv4 or IPv6 address of this LIB-306.
 IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
+For example,

-For example, 'fe80::215:c5ff:fe03:4dc7'.
-The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can appear only once.
-It can also represent a legally valid IPv4 address.
+'fe80::215:c5ff:fe03:4dc7'.
+The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can only appear once.
+It can also represent a legal, valid IPv4 address.
 For example, '::192.1.2.34'.
-In addition, it can also accept a domain name address.
 Note that you can 'cut and paste' information to and from this field.